JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 The Node.js ecosystem has several different packages that allow you to interface with MySQL, store data, retrieve data, and so on.

-We’ll use `[mysqljs/mysql](https://github.com/mysqljs/mysql "https://github.com/mysqljs/mysql")`, a package that has over 12,000 GitHub stars and has been around for years.
+We'll use `[mysqljs/mysql](https://github.com/mysqljs/mysql "https://github.com/mysqljs/mysql")`, a package that has over 12,000 GitHub stars and has been around for years.

 #### Installing the Node.js MySql package